The Importance of Your Spinal Column

 Problems with digestion

-Inflammation of the lumbar spine upsets the digestive system, which means that its performance will be affected in different ways.
+The importance of your spinal column is such, that inflammation of the lumbar area can even upset the digestive system.
+This means that its performance will be affected in different ways.
 Constipation is one likely consequence, accompanied by bouts of sudden diarrhea.

 Misalignment of the spinal column has a close correlation with the functioning of the organs.

-So, we recommend that you get periodic checkups from your doctor.
+Because of this, we recommend that you get periodic checkups from your doctor.
 Don’t forget physical exercise.
-Swimming is ideal because it helps realign your bones and strengthens all your muscles.
+Swimming is ideal because it helps realign your bones and strengthen all your muscles.
 This will help you regain control of this sensitive area.